celediel/Morrowind-Keyboard-Layout-Changer/README.md

 i.e. Turkish FGĞIOD, Latvian ĄŽERTY

+### !
+Warning !
+Achtung !
+Atención !   ###

+Don't put erroneous data into keys.lua.
+This mod works by overwriting the data at the memory address that Morrowind reads output text from.
+Changing the length of the tables could overwrite things you don't want overwritten.

 ## Requirements ##
 MWSE 2.1 nightly @ [github](https://github.com/MWSE/MWSE)

 ## Credits ##

 * MWSE Team for MWSE with Lua support
 * NullCascade for the initial code snippets I built this mod upon